 The 10 Best Double Strollers

 This wiki has been updated 38 times since it was first published in March of 2015.
 If you have two or more children, you've already got your hands full, so the last thing you want is a tandem stroller that is a pain in the neck to use.
 Check out our selection of double options to see which ones are easy to steer or fold up with just one hand, and which are safe and comfortable for both of your little ones.
 We've ranked them here by durability, easy of use, and comfort.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes